B0T-Josh/QR-Attendance/README.md

 To run the node server use npm run dev or use the run.bat inside the attendance folder.<br>
 To run a live server, you just need to navigate inside attendance and type "npm run dev" or just type "run".<br>

+## Reminder!

+Add the package or application that you will use on making the project in requirements.txt.<br>